In this page

 cities: Array<String>?;

-// will contain a list of refs to all stations of the contract indexed by the number property, Has Many relationship in sql
+/// list of nodes to all stations of the contract indexed by the number property

 stations: nodeIndex<int, node<Station>>;